The Living Bible: Reception

 The Living Bible was well received in many Evangelical circles.
 Youth-oriented Protestant groups such as Youth for Christ and Young Life accepted it readily.
 In 1962 Billy Graham received a copy of Living Letters - a paraphrase of the New Testament epistles and the first portion of what later became The Living Bible - while recuperating in a hospital in Hawaii.
 He was impressed with its easy readability, and he asked for permission to print 50,000 paperback copies of Living Letters for use in his evangelistic crusades.
 Over the next year he distributed 600,000 copies of Living Letters.

 There is also The Catholic Living Bible, which only has an imprimatur and nihil obstat on the deuterocanonical text which are deuterocanonical books listed after Revelation.
 The Catholic Living Bible does not use the word "paraphrased" on the front cover; but earlier editions may instead place the word on the title page, underneath which is written "A Thought-For-Thought Translation".
 The added words "A Thought-For-Thought Translation" in the subtitle of the title page are not unique to Catholic editions, they are also in the later printings of the Protestant editions, even though the Bible is a paraphrase.
 (Note: Another edition with this subtitle is the Executive Heritage Slimline Edition.
 There is also a Giant Print Edition with that subtitle on the title page.
 Like some Catholic editions, that edition does not include the word "paraphrased" on the front cover.)

 The Living Bible was a best-seller in the early 1970s, largely due to the accessibility of its modern language, which made passages understandable to those with weak reading skills, or no previous background in Bible study.
-The Living Bible was the best-selling book in the U.S.
+The Living Bible was the best-selling book in the U.S. in 1972 and 1973.

 From the very beginning of its publication, Taylor had assigned the copyright to Tyndale House Foundation, so all of the royalties from sales of The Living Bible were given to charity.

 Criticism

 Reformed writer Michael Marlowe criticized the edition, saying that it was "the dumbing-down of the Biblical text to a grade-school level" done "in keeping with the linguistic and educational trends of the time."
 Marlowe further accused Taylor of "wrest[ing] the scripture so as to conform it to Arminian teachings about salvation."

-Rev. Dr. Raymond Brown noted that there were inaccurate paraphrases, such as the first verse of the Gospel of John, which Taylor paraphrases as "In the beginning was Christ."
-A literal translation of the original Greek is "In the beginning was the Word."
+Rev. Dr. Raymond Brown noted that there were questionable paraphrases, such as the first verse of the Gospel of John, which Taylor paraphrases as "In the beginning was Christ" from a literal translation of the original Greek which is "In the beginning was the Word."

+Writing a review of The Book, a 1980s version of The Living Bible, Biblical scholar Eldon J. Epp said that the translation was at times anti-semitic and overly anachronistic.